MassilAit/blog/content/posts/ai_explained_part1.md

 That’s a good question.
 The reason is that this simple example helps us build the tools and intuition we need, which can then be scaled up to more powerful and flexible function approximators, like neural networks.

-The idea behind linear approximation is as follows: given a problem, we assume that the output is linearly correlated to the input, meaning it’s just a matter of scaling and shifting the input to get the output.
+The idea behind linear regression is as follows: given a problem, we assume that the output is linearly correlated to the input, meaning it’s just a matter of scaling and shifting the input to get the output.
 Our task is to find the scaling factor $w$ and the shifting term $b$ that best describe the relationship between $X$ and $Y$.

 Of course, this is a strong assumption that often doesn’t hold in practice.
 For example, in our dog recognition problem, this would mean assuming that if we sum each pixel in the image (weighted) and shift the result by a certain amount, we’d get a number directly correlated with whether or not the image contains a dog.
 More concretely: if this number is larger than a certain threshold, the image contains a dog; otherwise, it doesn’t.
 This is a classification problem, where the goal isn’t to predict a real number but to decide if an input belongs to a particular class.
 To achieve this, we apply a mathematical trick: we set a threshold to divide the output space into two halves, one for each class.
 This approach is formalized in a method called [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).
 We can express this idea as: